wdevore/MC6809P/README.md

 Ignore the *TTGO T-Display* microcontroller in the upper left, it was used for something else.
 Also, some of the Logic analyser probes are still hooked up in the upper right.

 The *grey* wires are the data, the *green* are the address, the *yellow* are the signals to the FPGA and the *white/red/yellow* are the control for the NVRam.

+You only need to connect a powered USB cable to the FPGA once it is programmed.
+The GPIO needs to be connected to a computer so the Go program can control it.